Color Games for Toddlers Part 6: Pegboards and Pegs Color Recognition

 Directions for Preschool Game

 Set out all 6 pegboards and all of the pegs for each color (for the sake of the photo we just did 3).
 If desired, put all the pegs in a big pile without sorting by color.
 Mix up all pegboard color cards and place face down near your preschooler.
 Put 1-2 dice in a clear plastic container and put near the pile of color cards.
-Have your pick up the first color card and have them name the color.
+Have your preschooler pick up the first color card and have them name the color.

 Next, have your child roll the dice and count the dots on the dice.
 Have your preschooler put that number of pegs into the matching color pegboard.
-Draw another color card and draw the dice.
+Draw another color card and roll the dice.
 Now, put that number of pegs into the matching color pegboard (the color of the card that was just drawn).

 Continue until one pegboard is completely filled with pegs.
 That color is the winner!
 You may need to print off two sheets of pegboard color cards for the preschool game.